oracle/weblogic-kubernetes-operator/site/user-guide.md

 *	Is certificate-based integrity needed?
 *	How will users authenticate?
 * Is the network channel encrypted?
+* Is exposing RMI required (T3 enables RMI), or IIOP, or would HTTP alone suffice?
+* Is it necessary to expose admin-capable channels?
+* Is it required to expose default channels (these accept T3/RMI, and by default, accept administrative traffic)?

 While it is natural to expose web applications outside the cluster, exposing administrative features like the Administration Console and a T3 channel for WLST should be given more careful consideration.
 There are alternative options that should be weighed.
 For example, Kubernetes provides the ability to securely access a shell running in a container in a pod in the cluster.
 WLST could be executed from such an environment, meaning the T3 communications are entirely within the Kubernetes cluster and therefore more secure.